 - Who should use it: In general, anyone with a dry, itchy scalp can benefit from incorporating urea-infused products into their routine.

 - How often can you use it: Koestline recommends starting by using a urea-infused tonic or shampoo just one to two times a week.
-Though, if the products you opt for have low concentrations, Shapiro says that daily use is fine.
+If the products you opt for have low concentrations, Shapiro says that daily use is fine.
+"You will also want to keep it away from your eyes, nose and mouth because it can cause irritation," says certified trichologist Gretchen Friese.

 - Works well with: According to a study, urea works especially well with lactate, polidocanol, and licochalcone A. “Together, they hydrate the scalp, balance the oil secretion, reduce inflammation, and help reduce itchiness,” Koestline says.